 - that set “predatory” pricing terms, or pricing below some level of cost, with the effect of driving at least some competition from the market; or

 - for reciprocal purchase arrangements that condition the purchase of a product on the seller’s agreement to buy products from the other party.

 The above examples are not a comprehensive review of the antitrust laws and are not a substitute for expert legal advice.
-Employees who have questions concerning a specific situation should contact the Company's General Counsel before taking any action.
+Employees who have questions concerning a specific situation should contact the Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel, before taking any action.

 The United States government uses economic sanctions and trade embargoes to further various foreign policy and national security objectives.
 Employees must abide by all such sanctions and embargoes, whether they apply to foreign countries, political organizations or particular foreign individuals and entities.
-Questions regarding whether a transaction on behalf of comScore complies these sanctions and embargoes should be referred to the Company's General Counsel.
+Questions regarding whether a transaction on behalf of Comscore complies these sanctions and embargoes should be referred to the Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel.